JP1998/CommandLineTools/README.md

     }
 }
 ```
-## What features are to come soon
+## What features are to come in the future

 - some default commands such as:
-  - listing of files within a directory
-    - having an option for the folder to list the contained files
-    - having an option to filter files
-    - having an option to list everything but matches to a pattern
-    - having an option to list folders
-    - having an option to recursively search within subdirectories
-    - having an option of how to format the output
   - bulk renaming of files within a directory
     - having an option for the folder to rename the contained files
     - having an option to filter files
     - having an option to rename everything but matches to a pattern
     - having an option to recursively rename within subdirectories
     - having an option to format the result name

+  - a password generator / manager
+  - (low priority) interpreter for the esoteric programming language Brainfuck
+  - (low priority) interpreter for the esoteric programming language False

+- some lightweight pattern matching as a better solution for filtering files

 - a GUI that is more comfortable to use than the command prompt of Win 7
   - also text based but created by a textbox or similar
   - using streams to read or write (so System.out.println() and Scanner can be used)